configurator/multitenancy/README.md

             mountPath: /etc/which-food
 ```

-The `ResourcefulSet` operator will now create a Pod for each `Food` in the system, and mount a volume on each one at `/etc/which-food`.
+The `MultiTenancy` operator will now create a Pod for each `Tenant` in the system with `tenancyKind: Food`, and mount a volume on each one at `/etc/which-food`.
 Inside that directory, we'll have two files, named `name` and `type`, containing the data from the `Food` definition, much like it would if we had a `ConfigMap`.

 If a `Food` item is created or deleted, the pods are killed and started appropriately; for updates, the pod is first killed, then a new one is started.